-While many of the plants we’ve picked will also produce stunning flowers, it’s for their gorgeous foliage that they’ve been chosen.
+While many of the plants we’ve picked will also produce stunning flowers, they’ve been chosen for their gorgeous foliage.
 Dealing with dry shade?
 Take a look at our pick of stunning plants for dry shade.

 Discover beautiful lush foliage plants for damp shade to grow, below.

 Hart’s tongue fern

 Long, shiny leaves of hart’s tongue fern, growing between rocks

 This beautiful fern is right at home in the cool, moist and shady conditions that woodlands provide.
 An evergreen UK native, it’s often found growing in lime-rich soils.

 Dark-green, round leaves of Asarum europaeum

 A great little groundcover plant with glossy leaves, Asarum europaeum has distinctly rounded foliage and hairy, purple flowers in midsummer.
 Grow it in moist but well-drained soil.

 Synonymous with shade, ferns adore life in the cool moist soil under trees or in areas shielded from direct sunshine.
 Deciduous Osmunda regalis loves a damp and free-draining soil.

 Heart-shaped hosta leaves